 Justification

 Legal authority for this information collection is found in 22 U.S.C, Section 234(d) of the Foreign Assistance Act (FAA) of 1961, as amended.
 OPIC Form 255 will be used by companies seeking investments or grant funding to place their information into OPIC’s Aligned Capital Program.
 The Aligned Capital Program is a pilot program that OPIC has designed to align development finance with other capital, including philanthropic, socially responsible and impact investment, to enable effective deployment of that capital towards projects in the countries and sectors in which OPIC works.
 If a company’s information matches the interests of potential investors that have completed the Aligned Capital Investor Screener (See OPIC-253), information about that company will be shared automatically with such potential investors.
+OPIC will evaluate the success of the Aligned Capital Program by comparing the benefit to the agency that results from the transactions generated by the program to the internal resources expended to implement the program.

 2. This is a new form, but the expectation is that there will be 75 applicants per year.
 OPIC collects one response per investor per project.
 Potential respondents that may complete this form are companies doing business in the countries where OPIC works that are interested in receiving grants, equity investments or loans from foundations, non-profit entities, investment fund managers or investment companies that participate in the Aligned Capital Program.